A personal note:

 In 2005, Match.com hired me to help them answer an age-old question: why do you fall in love with one person rather than another?
 This launched my ongoing study of the biology of personality.

-With time, I have discovered that there are four basic brain systems that contribute essential components to who you are, your personality: the dopamine, serotonin, testosterone and estrogen systems.
+With time, I have discovered that there are four basic brain systems that contribute essential components to who you are, your natural personality: the dopamine, serotonin, testosterone and estrogen systems.
 Each is associated with a specific set of biologically-based personality traits.
+I call the individuals who express these suites of traits Explorers, Builders, Directors and Negotiators

 Explorers express more of the traits linked with the dopamine system.
 They tend to be curious, creative, spontaneous, energetic, daring, risk-taking, mentally flexible, enthusiastic and independent.
 They like novelty and adventure; they think outside the box and they inspire.
 They make good entrepreneurs, artists and entertainers, as well as Charismatic Leaders.
 Winston Churchill, Richard Branson, Gloria Steinem and Angelina Jolie are most likely foremost Explorers.